 In June 1998, the Company signed an agreement with Women & Infants Hospital of Rhode Island for the establishment of a commercial placental/umbilical cord blood bank at their Providence, Rhode Island medical facility.
 Women & Infants Hospital currently has approximately 9,000 annual births and will be offering its stem cell banking services to the parents of these newborns.
-Women & Infants laboratory personnel have completed their training at the Company's state of the art facility in Clearwater, Florida; commencement of processing and storage at Women & Infants laboratory is expected to commence Summer 2000.
+Women & Infants laboratory personnel have completed their training at the Company's state of the art facility in Clearwater, Florida.

-During 2000, all U-CordTM blood processing and preservation will be done at the Company's facility with the exception of those specimens processed at Women & Infants Hospital in Providence, Rhode Island.
+During 2000, all U-CordTM blood processing and preservation will be done at the Company's facility with the possible exception of those specimens processed at Women & Infants Hospital in Providence, Rhode Island.
 It is anticipated that this shift in focus will limit the number of new LifespanSM Center implementations in the future.